-Play Tinder With The #CapitalSTB Stars To See Who You're Gonna Match With
+Play Tinder With Capital's Summertime Ball Stars To See Who You're Gonna Match With

-You're ready to hit Capital's Summertime Ball, but which of the Ballers are you going to have a slow dance with?
+You're ready to enjoy the #BestofCapitalSTB, but which of the Ballers are you going to have a slow dance with?
 Get swiping to find out...

-We love the #CapitalSTB.
+We love the #BestofCapitalSTB.
 We love Tinder.
 So what else could we really do but merge the two of them together?!

-We've collected all of the Ballers - from Shawn Mendes to Rita Ora - and made them all a cheeky, little dating profile.
+We've collected some of our favourite Ballers - from Shawn Mendes to Rita Ora - and made them all a cheeky, little dating profile.
 All you have to do is swipe right if you want to bae them, or swipe left if they're not really your type...

 > QUIZ: Which #CapitalSTB Star Posted These Embarrassing Tweets?